SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Encryption is made possible with the addition of an ``encryption`` structure containing the parameters of the encryption.
-The encrypted data is then replacing the raw data, with no change to OSIA message structure: encrypted buffer can be embedded in the JSON or *externalized* and referenced with a URI.
+The encrypted data is then replacing the raw data, with almost no change to OSIA message structure.
+Encrypted buffer can be embedded in the JSON or *externalized* and referenced with a URI.

 Integrity is made possible with the addition of an ``integrity`` structure containing:

-- the parameters,
+- the parameters (algorithm, JSON nodes to consider),
-- the hashes,
+- the hash,
-- the signature of the hashes, in detached mode if possible to save space
+- an optional signature of the hash, in detached mode if possible to save space

 The overall process for encrypting and signing the data is:

-1. Define the scope of the integrity, i.e. which fields must be protected
+1. Define the scope of the integrity, i.e. which JSON nodes must be protected
 2. Calculate the hashes on the data in clear format (after canonicalization of an intermediate JSON, based on :rfc:`8785`), including any buffer listed in the scope in clear format
-3. Encrypt the buffers (images, PDF, etc.)
+3. Encrypt the sensitive data (images, PDF, etc.)
-4. Calculate a separate hash for the same data but using encrypted data
+4. Calculate a second hash for the same data but with encrypted data
-5. Sign the concatenation of the two hashes
+5. Sign of the hashes

 The process to validate the integrity is:

-1. Use the public key to decrypt the signature and get the hashes
+1. Use the public key to decrypt the signatures and validate the hashes
 1. Recalculate the hash(es) from the data and the scope
 3. Compare the recalculated hash(es) and the hash(es) retrieved from the signature

 Example
 """""""

-Considering the following JSON with already a local integrity block:
+Considering the following JSON, describing an identity with one biometric and one supporting document:

 .. code-block:: json

     {
+        "identityType": "string",
-        "status": "ACTIVE",
+        "status": "CLAIMED",
-        "encounterId": "0001",
-        "encounterType": "SAMPLE",
         "galleries": ["SAMPLE"],
         "clientData": "c3RyaW5n",
         "contextualData": {